Best Black Friday deals 2020: sale start date, best offers and tips

 - Nintendo – Save £20 on selected Nintendo Switch and Switch Lite bundles at Amazon

-- LEGO – 10 per cent off with code LEGO10 at Argos
+- Garmin – Up to 39 per cent off Garmin Forerunner & Samsung Galaxy running watches at Amazon

 - NutriBullet – Up to 25 per cent off at Amazon